 The estimation of the carbon footprint of the ten initial entities has been estimated to 10,000 tons of CO2-equivalent for the year 2019, representing 1.7 tons of CO2-equivalent per employee.
 The three main sources of greenhouse gas emissions by these entities are: energy (more than half of the emissions), mobility and food.
 The initiative has already advanced some solutions.
 For example, on energy, as heating is the mean source of emissions, building insulation and changing of heating systems will be studied.
 On mobility, the increase of green mobility in International Geneva and for commuting journeys, the promotion of hybrid conferences, partial home office, and the decrease of the number of air travel journeys could contribute to reduce greenhouse gas emissions.
 On food, a green food policy could be implemented with local, seasonal and vegetarian first meals.

 New entities that are interested in the project should enter in contact with the Permanent Mission of Switzerland.
-The Footprint of international Geneva is planned to be released in January 2021.
+The Footprint of international Geneva is planned to be released by mid-2021.

 In the framework of 2050Today, five working groups will exchange together.
 Two working groups on mobility and energy hosted by the Permanent Mission of Switzerland already exist.